abdelmanem/User-Access-Management-System/doc/application_settings.md

 The **Active Directory Integration** card manages metadata for future or existing AD sync jobs.

+---

+## Server Requirements (Ubuntu)

+You do **not** need a separate “AD sync app” installed on the server, but your Ubuntu host running UAMS must have:

+- A working **Python environment** for your Django project (already required by UAMS).
+- Optional but recommended **LDAP / AD client libraries** if you plan to talk to AD directly from Django, for example:
+  - System packages:
+    - `sudo apt update`
+    - `sudo apt install -y libsasl2-dev python3-dev libldap2-dev libssl-dev`
+  - Python packages (add to your `requirements.txt` if using them):
+    - `ldap3` (pure Python LDAP client), or
+    - `django-auth-ldap` (Django integration helper)

+If you use Microsoft Graph / REST APIs instead of LDAP, you’ll typically just need `requests` / `msal` in your Python env rather than the LDAP system libraries above.

+---

 ### Fields

 - **Enable directory sync**